HenryWang6/SmartExpense/README.md

 ### Test Coverage

+- **HomeViewModel**: Unit tests for loading and formatting summary data
+- Test target: `SmartExpenseTests`
+- Test file: `HomeViewModelTests.swift`

-_Current test coverage will be tracked here._
+**Note**: Test coverage will be expanded as features are added.

 ## 🚢 Deployment